boazbk/crypto/lec_04_pseudorandom-functions.md

 This has occurred time and again in cases ranging from web servers to German submarines in World War II, and we'll return to this point when we talk about _chosen plaintext_ and _chosen ciphertext_ attacks on encryption schemes.

+> # {.remark title="Strong unforgability" #strongunforgability}
+Some texts (such as Boneh Shoup) define a stronger notion of unforgability where the adversary cannot even produce new signatures for messages it _has_ queried in the attack.
+That is, the adversary cannot produce a valid message-signature pair that it has not seen before.
+This stronger definition can be useful for some applications.
+It is fairly easy to transform MACs satisfying [MACdef](){.ref} into MACs satisfying strong unforgability.
+In particular, if the signing function is deterministic, and we use a _canonical verifier algorithm_ where $V_k(m,\sigma)=1$ iff $S_k(m)=\sigma$ then weak unforgability automatically implies strong unforgability since every message has a  a single signature that would pass verification (can you see why?).

 ## MACs from PRFs